Social Media Toolkit

 #LadiesWhoLead: Join Senior Director of Member Services Margarita Cuizon and Social Media Specialist Darcy Totten on the last Tuesday of every month at 7 pm PST to talk to other female #edleaders about issues that affect their careers, outlook and school leadership.

 #EdEquity: @ACSA_Info has partnered with @GenerationReady to produce and host a monthly interview chat in which we discuss key educational equity issues with one expert from the field.
-This chat is held the 2nd Wednesday of every month at 5 pm PST.
-The #EdEquity chat takes a break over the summer and will resume on August 8th.
+This chat is held the 3rd Wednesday of every month at 5 pm PST.

 Below are some of the hashtags ACSA uses.
 Follow them or add your own!

 Check out the following resources to learn how to set up various social media accounts and find links for more support: